chrisaga/hk-pandoc-filters/README.md

 This repository hosts some [Lua filters][] I wrote for [Pandoc][], the universal document converter.
 Those filters are used to customize the way documents are converted from one format to another.

 This repository is initially based on tarleb's (Albert Krewinkel) [lua-filter-template][] on github.
-As I decided to hos multiple filter in one repository, I adapted the structure to have one directory per filter.
-Docs, tests and Makefiles still need to be adapted.
+As I decided to host multiple filter in one repository, I adapted the structure to have one directory per filter.

 I you feel like developing your own filters, I strongly advise you to start with tarleb's template.